aws/aws-toolkit-azure-devops/Docs/cloudformation-create-update.rst

 Displayname*
 ------------

-    The default name of the task, |CFNlong| Create-Update Stack.
+    The default name of the task, Create/Update Stack.
 You can rename it.

 AWS Credentials*
 ----------------